 Volunteering & Charity Work

-Volunteering has always been a part of my life.
+Volunteering has always been an important part of my life.
 I grew up in a family that cared for individuals with special needs.
-I was involved in their care, helping them craft, cook and socialise on weekends and school holidays.
-From the age of 16 - 18 years I was a volunteer at the only domestic violence women’s shelter in Adelaide, teaching a weekly art therapy class and assisting with the school holiday program.
+From a young age I was actively involved in their care, helping them craft, cook, and socialise on weekends and school holidays.
+Between the ages of 16 and 18, I volunteered at the only domestic violence women’s shelter in Adelaide, where I taught a weekly art therapy class and assisted with the school holiday program for resident children.

 References